rituraj8503/SPOT/README.md

 User: "Yes"

 Output:
 Setup the resources with most optimal resources without bothering about the cloud platform each resource belongs to.
+Resource 1 could be an AWS resource and resource 2 could be a GCP resource but the automated deployment will deploy